Things To Do in Los Angeles with Kids

 You can get up close to some of these animals with experiences like giraffe feedings and mingling flamingos!

 Tie pass into it: Learn more about saving on admission to the LA Zoo with the LA Discount Pass.

 Honorable Mention: Take a Food Tour

-Alternatively, you can also take their Venice Beach food tour for a taste of enchiladas, tacos, chicken sausage and churronuts (churro donuts).
+Their Venice Beach food tour is great for a taste of enchiladas, tacos, chicken sausage and churronuts (churro donuts).